 Deoxycholic acid is a naturally occurring molecule which is used in the breaking down of dietary fat.
 The deoxycholic acid found in Kybella is a formulation of the acid, and is not derived from human or animal sources.

-At Premier Image Cosmetic Surgery, you can get Kybella treatments in Atlanta and Roswell locations.
+At Premier Image Cosmetic Surgery, you can get Kybella treatments in Atlanta, Georgia.
 Just schedule your consultation by filling out the contact form in the right side of the page or calling our offices.

 Why Get The Kybella Treatment?